jedcheng/micromagnetic_std_problem4/README.md

 ## Running the code
 It is recommended to run the code in Google Colab.
-The notebooks are already configured to run in Google Colab and it does not require much time to run the code in Google Colab using GPU.
+The notebooks are already configured to run in Google Colab.
+All notebooks can be run on Google Colab for free using a GPU for less than 15 minutes.

 ## Translated from:

 Zhu, Ru.
-"Accelerate micromagnetic simulations with GPU programming in MATLAB." arXiv preprint arXiv:1501.07293 (2015). https://arxiv.org/ftp/arxiv/papers/1501/1501.07293.pdf
+"Accelerate micromagnetic simulations with GPU programming in MATLAB." arXiv preprint arXiv:1501.07293 (2015).

+https://arxiv.org/ftp/arxiv/papers/1501/1501.07293.pdf

 https://github.com/cygnusc/mumag.matlab/blob/master/stdprob4aGPU.m